torvalds/linux/Documentation/media/kapi/v4l2-dev.rst

 Video device registration
 -------------------------

-Next you register the video device with :cpp:func:`video_register_device`.
+Next you register the video device with :c:func:`video_register_device`.
 This will create the character device for you.

 .. code-block:: c